12 Best Wood for Shelves: Pros and Cons of Each

 • Easily dents: While scratch-resistant, red oak can easily ding and dent with force or pressure.

-• Poor moisture resistance: Red oak can easily get damaged by water and when exposed to a high amount of moisture can turn wood black.
+• Poor moisture resistance: Red oak can easily get damaged by water and when exposed to a high amount of moisture can turn the surface black.

-• Expensive: This type of wood is still a costly wood option compared to other types of wood.
+• Expensive: This type is still a costly option compared to others.

 Kitchen maple shelves with jars, and decor pieces

-Maple wood or sugar maple wood is one of the most popular hardwoods used to make sine furniture as well as shelves.
-Staining the wood can make it look discolored.
+Maple or sugar maple is one of the most popular hardwoods used to make sine furniture as well as shelves.
+Staining the surface can make it look discolored.
 It is better to leave it unstained.
 Its bright to white tone and even grains make your shelves stand out in your home.

 Maple shelves can be a good option for you, especially since they provide the following benefits: